Public Records & Services in Loveland

 Jail & Inmate Records

-The Larimer County Jail in Fort Collins serves as the primary detention facility for the entire county.
+The Larimer County Jail in Fort Collins is the primary detention facility for the entire county.
 When someone is booked into custody, they undergo fingerprinting, photographing, and personal information collection as part of the intake process.
 The public can search for current detainees through the Sheriff's Office website's inmate lookup system.
 Visitation requires advance scheduling, and visitors must follow strict facility guidelines.
 Bond and bail procedures follow Colorado state law, with options including cash bonds, surety bonds, and property bonds.

 Arrest Records